pblaney/devgru/README.md

 devtools::install_github("pblaney/devgru")
 ```

-## Suite of Packages
+### Suite of Packages

-The current suite of utilites for `devgru` can be quickly installed, if
+The current suite of utilities for `devgru` can be quickly installed, if
 needed, and loaded with:

 ``` r